 Accountable Versus Responsible

 RACI has been around since the 1970s relatively unchanged (and keep in mind this was the decade that gave us Sea Monkeys and mood rings), so we propose making some upgrades to this otherwise useful task management tool.
-First, reframe the tool as an “Accountability Matrix”.
+First, reframe the tool as an “Accountability Matrix.”
 Use it to show the different types of participation that are needed to complete a task, all of which contribute to the overall accountability.
-That means drop “Accountable” from the categories, and just go with “Responsible”.
-Second, when you feel the urge to assign responsibility to people at different levels for the same task, the appropriate way to deal with this is to break the task into sub-tasks and assign accordingly.
+That means dropping “Accountable” from the categories and going with “Responsible.”
+Second, when you feel the urge to assign responsibility to people at different levels for the same task, the appropriate way to deal with this is to break the task into sub-tasks and assign it accordingly.
 The higher-level tasks will have “R” for the higher-level people who are “responsible” for a whole set of tasks (but maybe not actually, physically DOING the tasks).
-The lower level tasks will still have “R’s” for the lower-level folks who are the “doers” for that sub-task.
+The lower-level tasks will still have “R’s” for the lower-level folks who are the “doers” for that sub-task.
 Either way, only one category is needed.

-Next, we propose adding a classification that signifies the one who sets the goals, gives the authority and establishes the consequences.
-This person should be “Driver” – the person in the organizational chain of command who has the power to demand that action be taken, the one who will apportion the responsibility.
-Aside from clearing up the accountability-responsibility confusion, this change facilitates the discussion of what accountability entails.
-Each time the D for Driver is assigned to a task, it serves as a reminder that establishing goals, authority and consequences are required for the Driver to fulfill their part in the task.
-So, that leaves us with a DRCI, not quite as smooth as “RACI”, so we suggest calling it “Accountability Matrix”.
+Next, we propose adding a classification that signifies the one who sets the goals, gives the authority, and establishes the consequences.
+This person should be the “Driver” – the person in the organizational chain of command with the power to demand that action be taken, the one who will apportion the responsibility.
+Aside from clearing up the accountability-responsibility confusion, this change facilitates discussing what accountability entails.
+Each time the D for Driver is assigned to a task, it serves as a reminder that establishing goals, authority, and consequences are required for the Driver to fulfill their part in the task.
+So, that leaves us with a DRCI, not quite as smooth as “RACI”, so we suggest calling it an “Accountability Matrix.”
 We think these changes will keep this tool relevant for at least another decade or two.

-Our final thoughts are around what this means for you personally – as a manager trying to hold direct reports accountable, or as an employee trying to be accountable for your work.
+Our final thoughts are around what this means for you – as a manager trying to hold direct reports accountable or as an employee trying to be accountable for your work.

 As A Manager…

-As a reminder, setting the expectation and granting the authority are keys to establishing accountability.
-We would like to place emphasis on the final key – consequences.
+As a reminder, setting expectations and granting authority are keys to establishing accountability.
+We want to emphasize the final key – consequences.
 One of the toughest things a manager has to do is address failure.
-There is no easy way around this issue – to establish accountability, the manager must meet this challenge head-on.
+There is no easy way around this issue – the manager must meet this challenge head-on to establish accountability.
 Put clear, meaningful consequences in place and, by all means, follow through.

 As a Direct Report…

 Before accepting a task, look at the accountability structure.
-If you are not aware of the expectation, do not have the proper authority to act and do not know what the consequences will be at the end of the day, you may find yourself in a bad situation.
-Build a case for getting clarification of goals, assignment of resources and the authority to act and make sure you know the consequences.
+If you are not aware of the expectations, do not have the proper authority to act, and do not know the consequences at the end of the day, you are in a bad situation.
+Build a case for clarifying goals, assigning resources and the authority to act, and ensuring you know the consequences.
 Finally, be prepared to accept the consequences if you do fail.
 Do it gracefully.
 Own up to your behavior and learn from it.
 That is accountability.

-About the author: Paul Gillard, PhD Paul fancies himself as an author but has never quite found the time and focus to write the book he knows is within.
+About the author: Paul Gillard, Ph.D.
+Paul fancies himself as an author but has never entirely found the time and focus to write the book he knows is within.
 Instead, he periodically creates short Organizational Realities Blog postings about the things that strike his interest.
-He hopes that you find the ideas, concepts, and options he shares both insightful and helpful.
+He hopes you find his ideas, concepts, and opinions insightful and helpful.